Graham913/G-Hog-mapper-notebook/README.md

 Had to workshop the code using other code in order to be able to use the motors to move back and forth / left and right.

+Here we have the motors moving with example papers wheels.
 <img src="images/ezgif.com-crop.gif" width="200">

 [Joystick Code](Code/joystick.py)